NicoOosterwijk/gcs-instance/README.md

 The format of key files should follow [Managing Instance Access with SSH Key Pairs](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys)

 Then, just run the create-instance playbook to create your virtual machines.

+## Create_group
+### This role will create the admin and db instance groups and add the instances to it.